-"I think we'll be doing more of the same, but with a higher velocity and more intentional about recruiting companies and faculty and students companies and faculty and students and research partnerships," said Washburn.
+"I think we'll be doing more of the same, but with a higher velocity and more intentional about recruiting companies and faculty and students and research partnerships," said Washburn.

 As universities across the country continue to be vital engines of economic opportunity to drive commercialization, create new businesses and jobs, the Michigan State University Research Foundation is uniquely positioned to serve as a powerful engine for economic growth in Mid-Michigan, throughout the state and across the country.